playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Scala API

-The `play.api.libs.MimeTypes` class has been changed to `play.api.http.FileMimeTypes` interface, and the implementation has changed to `play.api.http.DefaultMimeTypes`.
+The `play.api.libs.MimeTypes` class has been changed to [`play.api.http.FileMimeTypes`](api/scala/play/api/http/FileMimeTypes.html) interface, and the implementation has changed to [`play.api.http.DefaultFileMimeTypes`](api/scala/play/api/http/DefaultFileMimeTypes.html).

 All the results that send files or resources now take `FileMimeTypes` implicitly, i.e.